U.S. Internet Privacy Statement

 We will maintain information about your account, online account activity, online services and products requested and your usage of our website to help us administer your online account needs and to continually improve your online experience by providing you with customized relevant information.

-Whether you are a new website user or a client, we use personal information collected on our website to handle the transactions you initiate.
-Your personal information will not be rented or sold to any third party for marketing purposes.
+Whether you are a new website user or a client, we use personal information collected on our website to handle the transactions you initiate and provide services you request.
 In some instances, we will share your contact information with carefully selected service providers to assist us in processing your online transactions or to deliver the services and products.
-For example, in order to mail you statements, we will supply your contact information to a third party vendor who will process and mail the statements and other materials on our behalf.
+For example, to mail you statements, we will supply your contact information to a third-party vendor who will process and mail the statements and other materials on our behalf.

 Tracking Activity on Our Website

-Cookies: One way we track activity is by using cookies.
-A "cookie" is an electronic file that holds small strings of text.
+Cookies: A "cookie" is an electronic file that holds small strings of text.
 When you visit our website, we send a cookie to your browser so that we can recognize it when you or another user of your computer returns to our website.
-We want to recognize your browser so we can make the best use of your time when visiting our website.
-For example, when you visit our website, we present an introductory page to all new users.
+For example, when you first visit our website, we present an introductory page designed for new users.
 The fact that you have already visited the introductory page is recorded in a cookie so you won't see the introductory page again.
-For your security, if you are registered for online services and/or have an account with us, we cannot give you access to your account information on our website unless your browser is set to accept cookies from us.
+For your security, if you are registered for online services or have an account with us, we cannot give you access to your account information on our website unless your browser is set to accept cookies from us.

 Browser settings: You can adjust many browser preferences so that you are alerted when a cookie is placed in your browser, or adjust preferences to decline cookies altogether.
-Recognize that cookies enable you to visit our website without reviewing introductory information.
+Keep in mind that cookies enable you to visit our website without reviewing introductory information.
 In addition to allowing us to recognize you, cookies also enable us to securely provide our registered users with account information.

 We recognize that email can be the preferred mode of communication for some of our website users.
-If you provide us with your email address when registering for an online service or product or when accessing your account online, we will use it to contact you about online services and products for which you have registered or about your account.
+If you provide us with your email address when registering for an online service or product or when accessing your account online, we will use it to contact you about your account or online services and products for which you have registered.

 We may use your email address to send you the following types of email messages:

-- Optional email communications which you have signed up for (e.g., newsletters on a selected financial topic)
+- Optional email communications for which you have registered (e.g., newsletters on a selected financial topic)